kptdev/kpt/site/content/en/guides/producer/functions/ts/_index.md

    Writing functions in TypeScript.
 ---

-We provide an opinionated Typescript SDK for implementing KPT Functions.
+We provide an opinionated Typescript SDK for implementing config functions.
 This provides various
 advantages:

 - **General-purpose language:** Domain-Specific Languages begin their life with a reasonable feature set, but often grow over time.
 They bloat in order to accommodate the tremendous variety of customer use cases.
-Rather than follow this same course, KPT functions employ a true, general-purpose programming language that provides:
+Rather than follow this same course, config functions employ a true, general-purpose programming language that provides:
   - Proper abstractions and language features
   - A extensive ecosystem of tooling (e.g. IDE support)